Subcontracts and Subawards Information

 A subcontract or subaward is included in a grant when a significant portion of the work being proposed involves another institution or collaborator that cannot be paid directly as senior personnel.
 A subcontractor has responsibility for internal programmatic decision-making and design; is responsible for assisting the prime recipient in meeting the goals of the project; and retains intellectual property and copyright to the work produced by the subcontractor’s personnel and/or may co-author an article in a professional research journal.

 A subcontract is also distinguished from a vendor or contract/purchase order because a vendor/contractor provides similar goods and services to multiple customers as part of his or her routine business operations; competes for customers with other like providers; does not retain intellectual property or copyright to the deliverables nor seek joint authorship.
+One example would be a laboratory that routinely provides carbon dating analysis or DNA scans.

 Whereas a consultant might give advice or an opinion about a project, an active collaborator provides essential services or components for a project.
 Whereas a consultant would not utilize his/her home institution’s facilities to work with you, a subcontractor would need a lab or other specialized space to complete his/her work or may need to hire a graduate student or post-doc for the project.
 A consultant provides services on a “work for hire” basis and all intellectual property or copyrightable rights are assigned to CUNY.